TobiasAndre/CapstoneStage2/README.md

 # Capstone Stage 2
-This application is part of the final design of the Android Nanodegree course.
+This application is part of the final project of the Android Nanodegree course.